 When making decorations or candy out of chocolate the chocolate must first be tempered.
 This is done to ensure that the finished product is hard, snaps when broken shows no signs of bloom (cocoa mass that comes to the surface) and won’t melt on your fingers/hands.
 There is a lot of science involved in Chocolate, if your interested in reading more in-depth about it I recommend this article.

 Tempering is accomplished in three stages: melting, cooling and warming.
 It is vital that a probe thermometer is used as a candy thermometer will not work.
 When tempering remove from heat about 5°F bellow desired temperature because it continues to heat once removed from the heat source.
 Use a metal bowl because glass holds heat longer and takes longer to cool down.

 cooling 82°F – 65°F

 warming 89°F – 91°F

 warming 87°F – 89°F

-Mexican Chocolate is course and grainy.
-Its not conched very long and is therefore cheeper.
-It contains sugar, cinnamon and cocoa.
-Its all ground together as raw ingredients.
+Mexican Chocolate is coarse and grainy.
+It’s not conched very long and is therefore cheaper.
+It contains sugar, cinnamon, and cocoa.
+It’s all ground together with raw ingredients.
 Oaxacan Chocolate adds almonds to the chocolate.
 All varieties are made for cooking and drinking, not meant as eating chocolate.